txcrew/pkrdocs/content/reference/properties/classifications.md

 Theater
 : A stationary, flying or rotating theater to display scenes or environments.

+Tilt track
+: Track that rotates or tilts to change vehicle orientation.

 Tire Propulsion
 : Friction tires are used to propel the vehicles.